What is postpartum hemorrhage?

 Who is at risk for postpartum hemorrhage?

-Some women are at greater risk for postpartum hemorrhage than others.
+Some people are at greater risk for postpartum hemorrhage than others.
 Conditions that may increase the risk include:

 - Placental abruption.
 This is the early detachment of the placenta from the uterus.